 4. Your electric bill keeps going up.
 Your air conditioner shuts off once your home’s temperature reaches the setting established on your thermostat.
 If there’s a leak, your AC won’t cool the air, which means your home will remain warm, and the air conditioner won’t shut off.
 So, you have a unit that’s working harder (and costing you money), to no avail.

-Symptoms of AC Refrigerant Leaks
+Symptoms You’ll Have Because of AC Refrigerant Leaks

 Refrigerant poisoning is a serious issue.
 Although it’s odorless, being exposed to it can cause a lack of oxygen to your cells and lungs, and cause damage to your organs.
 If your AC unit has been acting up and shows any of the signs of a refrigerant leak listed above, you should call an HVAC technician as soon as possible.
 As in, stop reading this blog and call now.